Lynching of Charles Bannon: Aftermath

-The lynching prompted Governor George Shafer to call for an investigation.
-James Morris, then the state's attorney general and later a Supreme Court justice, as well as a trial judge in a post-World War 2 war crimes trial, led the investigation.
+The lynching prompted Governor George F. Shafer to call for an investigation.
+James Morris, then the state's attorney general and later a Supreme Court justice, as well as a trial judge in a post-World War II war crimes trial, led the investigation.
 He commented on how the noose was tied, noted that a possible manufacturer's mark was present in the rope, and stated that the lynching had been carefully planned, with the mob controlled by three or more people in charge.
 No member of the mob was ever arrested, and within a week Morris surmised that none of the assailants were ever going to be identified.
-An investigation by the Federal Council of Churches that summer concluded that authorities were to blame for putting Bannon in a situation in which a mob could easily lynch him; a 1990 study found the same thing, and that none of the victims of lynchings in North Dakota were properly protected by authorities.
+An investigation by the Federal Council of Churches that summer concluded that authorities were to blame for putting Bannon in a situation in which a mob could easily lynch him; a 1990 study found the same thing, and that none of the victims of lynching's in North Dakota were properly protected by authorities.

 James Bannon was then tried for the Haven murders; the trial took place in Divide County, North Dakota, and he was convicted.
 His attorneys lost an appeal to the state's Supreme Court, and went to prison on June 29, 1931, to serve a life sentence.
 He asked for parole in 1939, but Alvin C. Strutz, another future Supreme Court justice, found that the community believed he was at least guilty of the cover-up.
 He was paroled in 1950, at age 76.

+Following the lynching, State Senator James P. Cain introduced a bill to reinstate capital punishment for murder in North Dakota.
+Supporters of the bill argued that the lynching would not have occurred had Bannon faced a death sentence.
+The North Dakota Senate rejected the bill in a 28–21 vote.

+In popular culture

+The lynching became the basis for the 2023 film End Of The Rope directed by Charlie Griak and starring Nick Saxton as Bannon.